Back to Glossary

 AVOD vs TVOD vs. SVOD

 While AVOD is free to all users, it doesn't generate revenue at par with SVOD and TVOD.
 Plus, most content platforms prioritize providing a smooth streaming experience without disruptions and, thus, avoid an AVOD monetization model.
-So, if you regularly publish premium content and are confident users will subscribe to your platform, A SVOD or TVOD model is better suited for you.
+So, if you regularly publish premium content and are confident users will subscribe to your platform, An SVOD or TVOD model is better suited for you.

 However, many media companies are now returning to the AVOD model.
 For instance, a huge chunk of The Roku Channel's revenue comes from AVOD.
 Today, AVOD is typically used in conjunction with the SVOD model to maximize revenue.